-As part of a pro-bono project, Djaouida is the founder and vice president of the Rohingya Support Group (RSG).
-RSG is a Washington DC–based non-profit organization that exists to raise awareness of the Rohingya refugee crisis, seek contributions to fund efforts to address the needs of the Rohingya refugees, and restore basic dignity to the Rohingya community.
+As the founder and vice president of the Rohingya Support Group (RSG), a Washington DC–based non-profit organization that exists to draw attention to the plight of the Rohingya refugees and restore basic dignity to the Rohingya community, Djaouida has been engaged in multiple efforts to pursue international justice and accountability for the Rohingya people.

 Djaouida holds a law degree from the University of Algiers, Faculty of Law; a postgraduate degree in Public International Law and Law of International Organizations from the University of Paris, Sorbonne, and a Master of Laws from Harvard Law School.
-She is a member of the New York and Washington, D.C.
-Bars.
+She is a member of the New York, Washington, D.C. and NC Bars.

 This individual is a guest contributor but is not an MEI-affiliated expert.
 We are not able to assist with contact requests.